 Two works are available below.
 The first is a "Guide to Fair and Square Redistricting."
 This Guide is written for citizens, advocates and members of redistricting commissions, as well as legislators and judges.
-The Guide discusses why Fair Maps are so important, describes explicitly how to construct maps that eradicate gerrymandering and presents examples of such maps The Guide then highlights the essence of a new procedure for drawing fair legislative maps.
+The Guide presents Lessons Learned about Redistricting and discusses why Fair Maps are so important.
+It describes explicitly how to construct maps that eradicate gerrymandering and assure our representative democracy prevails.

-The second work, "Fair and Square Redistricting," details, justifies and applies this new approach for constructing fair district maps.
+The second work, "Fair and Square Redistricting," details, justifies and applies a new approach for constructing fair district maps.
 The procedure is deliberately transparent, systematic and research-based.
 It can be, and was, implemented by hand.
 The approach can be used to construct fair maps of Congressional or State Legislative districts, or of any other jurisdiction.